 - Pour the wet ingredients into the dry ingredients.
 Using a wooden spoon, mix well, incorporating all the ingredients so that every little oat grain is coated with delicious pumpkin spice mix.

-- Pour mixture into the prepared sheet pan, pushing the granola into the corners.
+- Transfer the mixture to the prepared sheet pan, pushing the granola into the corners.
 Spread evenly, then using the back of wooden spoon, firmly press the granola into the pan.

-- Store in a covered container for up to two weeks.
+- Store in a covered container for about a week.